curlsli/webpack-book/docs/en/loading/02_images.md

 * [svg-url-loader](https://www.npmjs.com/package/svg-url-loader) loads SVGs as UTF-8 encoded data urls.
 The result is smaller and faster to parse than base64.
 * [react-svg-loader](https://www.npmjs.com/package/react-svg-loader) emits SVGs as React components meaning you could end up with code like `<Image width={50} height={50}/>` to render a SVG in your code after importing it.

-T> You can still use *url-loader* and the tips above with SVGs too.
+> You can still use *url-loader* and the tips above with SVGs too.

 ## Optimizing Images